mattwedge/Elixir-integrations-test/README.md

 ### Running your biz_rule

-Running your code is as simple as `make <service>` where the service is one of:
+Running your code is as simple as `make bizrule`

-- mtg
-- hearthstone
-- pokemon
-- marvel